macginitie/makesite/README.md

 Introduction
 ------------
-This repository contains the source code of a static site generator forked from https://github.com/sunainapai/makesite That's it!
+This repository contains the source code of a static site generator forked from https://github.com/sunainapai/makesite.

-You are [free](LICENSE.md) to copy, use, and modify this project for your blog or website, or some other purpose.
+You are [free](LICENSE.md) to copy, use, and modify this project for your blog or website, or some other purpose, just as I have done.

 But Why?